Ulrik Trolle Smed and Anders Wivel, University of Copenhagen

 The piracy problem in East Africa gained international attention in particular from 2005 and onwards.
 In this international setting, Denmark, a small state with strong maritime interests and tradition, experienced a surprising amount of tailwind for its counterpiracy efforts and policy proposals.

 Small states are traditionally characterized by their lack of influence and capabilities.
 They have less military and economic power than great powers, smaller territories and populations and fewer diplomats and private citizens available for influencing international affairs.
 In the case of piracy off the Horn of Africa, small maritime states such as the Seychelles, Mauritius and Sri Lanka are the states most vulnerable to the threats and challenges following from piracy.
+It is a lot of fun and there is nothing more enjoyable than an online gaming session with friends and for harrah’s resort and casino valley center you, and the best part is that your friends do not have to be in the same city!
 They come to the negotiation table seeking solutions of common interest but lack the necessary capabilities to play a decisive role.
 At the same time, they are usually the first to feel the consequences of new threats or indecision.

 What did Denmark do to influence the international counterpiracy agenda?
 What lessons does the Danish experience hold for small states in the Indian Ocean aiming to minimize the risk of piracy in the region and influence international counterpiracy policy?